bdragon28/gmap/README.txt

 Markers
 -------

 The 'markers' directory contains many useful markers, and you can add custom markers by placing PNG files (markers must be in PNG format) in the markers directory and creating a ".ini" file for them.
-Use the exisiting .ini files as a guide--start with "markers/colors.ini".
+Use the existing .ini files as a guide--start with "markers/colors.ini".

 If you have created custom markers and are willing to release them under the GPL for inclusion in GMap, please file an issue in the issue queue at: http://drupal.org/project/issues/gmap